-I have a Bachelor of Arts in Psychology (Dean’s List, University of British Columbia, 1999) and a Masters Degree in Psychology (Antioch University, Seattle, 2001).
+I have a Bachelor of Arts in Psychology (Dean’s List, University of British Columbia, 1999) and a Masters’s Degree in Psychology (Antioch University, Seattle, 2001).

 I am a registered clinical member of the BC Marriage & Family Therapy Association (2005), the American Association of Marriage & Family Therapy & the B.C.
 Association of Clinical Counselors (2002) (of which I am a Regional Representative).
 I am also a Certified Professional Co-Active Coach (2014) and a member of The International Coach Federation.
-My office over-looks English Bay in Dundarave Village in West Vancouver.
 I coach couples and individuals.

 I have 35 years of experience working in the area of health care, family development, and family life transition.
 My early professional career included working as a health & fitness director for the YM/YWCA in New Westminster BC.
-During my parenting years in 1982, I developed one of the first ever women’s pre & postnatal fitness programs called the Mom & Me Network.
-I have two adult children: a son who is a lawyer for Dumoulin Black LLP and a daughter who is a Chartered Accountant, Controller for Atlantic Gold Corporation.
-I also have two stepchildren with my husband, UBC Law Professor Joe Weiler.
+During my parenting years in 1982, I developed one of the first-ever women’s pre & postnatal fitness programs called the Mom & Me Network.
+I have two adult children: a son who is a Partner at DuMoulin Black LLP and a daughter who is the Corporate Controller at Pure Gold Mining Inc. I also have two stepchildren with my husband, UBC Law Professor Joe Weiler.
+My stepson Patrick Weiler is our MP Sea To Sky, and my stepdaughter Berkley is a Mother of 3.

-In addition to my private counseling practice, I often give public presentations, offer lunch & learns for program facilitators and corporations, government organizations, professional associations and non profit organizations on a full range of topics relating to successful strategies to thrive in your career and BE a wise heart.
+In addition to my private counselling practice, I often give public presentations, and offer lunch & learns for program facilitators and corporations, government organizations, professional associations and non-profit organizations on a full range of topics relating to successful strategies to thrive in your career and BE a wise heart.

-The programs that I have developed and delivered in the area of work life balance include subjects that relate to my own lifestyle specializations, including managing stress to engage a loving life, sleep A’s to Z’s, emotional literacy and communication at work, and relationship building in a work team environment.
-I have written numerous columns about these subject areas for academic journals, periodicals magazine & newspapers.
+The programs that I have developed and delivered in the area of work-life balance include subjects that relate to my own lifestyle specializations, including managing stress to engage in a loving life, sleep A’s to Z’s, emotional literacy and communication at work, and relationship building in a work team environment.
+I have written numerous columns about these subject areas for academic journals, periodicals magazines & newspapers.
 I am currently writing a book on the ways we can keep love up and stress down.
 I published Break-Up Breakthrough & Learning to Love Again in 2014.

-My specialization during my Masters Degree in Psychology was in Marriage & the Family.
+My specialization during my Masters’s Degree in Psychology was in Marriage & the Family.
 I did my professional internship work for Family Services of the North Shore.

 I also have my Level 2 EMDR certification.
 I am an active clinical member of BCACC, BCAMFT, AAMFT, ICF, Psychology Today, Goodtherapy.org, BC Therapists, Your Tango, & World Wide Who’s Who.

-I was a volunteer board member for XYBoom, a multi-generational non-profit organization that fosters multi-generational collaboration in the workplace (2012 – 2014).
+I was a volunteer board member for Hollyburn Country Club this past year(2020-21), for XYBoom, a multi-generational non-profit organization that fosters multi-generational collaboration in the workplace (2012 – 2014).
 I was awarded by my professional association for Distinguished Service to BCACC (2016).
-I was a volunteer coordinator for the Counsellor Cafe for BCACC (2014 – 2016) an educational symposia for Counsellors in this region, and I am an active member of the Division 4 Regional Counsel.
+I was a volunteer coordinator for the Counsellor Cafe for BCACC (2014 – 2016) educational symposia for Counsellors in this region, and I am an active member of the Division 4 Regional Counsel.

 Family, Community, Caring, Play and Whole Hearted Living are core values that come first for me every day.

-I also love to run, and play tennis.
-Together with my daughter Ashley, I ran the New York City Marathon in 2008, and Maui Marathon in 2009, and with a girl friend the BMO Vancouver half in 2013 & 2014, & 2015.
+I also love to run and play competitive Inter-City tennis.
+My daughter & I are often doubles partners, and we ran the New York City Marathon in 2008, and Maui Marathon in 2009, and with a girlfriend the BMO Vancouver half in 2013 & 2014, & 2015.
 My other passions include skiing, cycling, bocce, dancing and photography.
+My clients are constantly inspiring me.

 In the present moment you might even transform the past.